Simon Business School: Rankings

-Part-time MBA program

-Simon's Part-Time Professional MBA Program offers the same educational opportunities and choices for a concentration as the Full-Time MBA Program, but through evening courses, tailored for individuals who are working while completing the degree.
-The program delivers a cohort-style experience for core courses, with assigned study teams, support services, and scholarships to support the accelerated timeline.
-The program begins each September (Fall) or March (Spring), with students taking two courses per quarter and completing the program in 2.5 academic years.
+In 2025, the school was ranked 33rd in the U.S. by Bloomberg Businessweek.
+The MBA program also ranked 32nd on the U.S. News & World Report's 2025 ranking of best graduate-level business schools.
+QS World University Rankings ranked Simon's MBA program as 39th in the United States and 100-110th in the world.

 Executive MBA programs

-Simon's Executive MBA program is offered on the Rochester campus, as well as in Bern, Switzerland, in conjunction with the Institut für Finanzmanagement at the Universität Bern.
+Simon's Executive MBA program is offered on the Rochester campus (as well as in Bern, Switzerland), in conjunction with the Institut für Finanzmanagement at the Universität Bern.
 The Bern program is equivalent to the Rochester program and is taught by Simon School faculty and European scholars.
 Students are typically sponsored by their organizations and earn a University of Rochester degree.
 Like Rochester's Executive MBA students, the students of the Rochester-Bern Executive MBA program in Switzerland come from a wide variety of countries and cultures.
 Bern students spend their four-week summer term in Rochester studying alongside American students.

 MS programs

-Simon Master of Science (MS) Programs generally only require one year of full-time study.
+Simon Master of Science (MS) programs generally only require one year of full-time study.
 Students also have the opportunity to take some classes with MBA candidates, work on multicultural teams, and participate in a variety of extracurricular activities.
 The school offers MS programs in accountancy, business analytics, finance, health care management, management, marketing analytics, and medical management.

 The University of Rochester's Hajim School of Engineering and Applied Sciences also offers a Master of Technical Entrepreneurship and Management (T.E.A.M.) program, with some courses completed at Simon Business School.